 And if you are planning on doing some island hopping or deciding which Hawaiian island to visit, you will also want to queue up our Big Island photography guide and our Instagram Photography Guide to Oahu!

 Maui Instagram Spots: South Region

 The island of Maui is broken down into several regions; the South region (aka Kihei region) includes the Southwestern corner of the island and is where you will find the most recent remains of volcanic activity.
 More importantly, the South region is where you will find the best beaches.

-If you are wondering where to stay for your visit, one of the many resorts in the South region is probably the best choice for most.
+If you are wondering where to stay in Maui, one of the many resorts in the South region is probably the best choice for most.
 While Lahaina is also a great option, you will find the options are not as plentiful there.

 Below are a collection of the most Instagrammable spots in Maui’s south region.
 It’s here where you will find the majority of the postcard-worthy beaches many of you are hoping for.